BlueQuantumx/encrypass/README.md

-# encrypass

-A multi-platform encryptor for you passwords.

-Use sha-256 to convert your original humanized password to random string, for the reason that preventing database leak.
+# EncryPass: Your Multi-Platform Password Encryptor

+Encrypt your passwords seamlessly across various platforms.
+Utilizing the secure sha-256 algorithm, transform your user-friendly password into a randomized string, effectively safeguarding against potential database leaks.

-For the situation that you may have no accessibility to you password manager, use this tool to regenerate your password with your own logic(easily remembered).
+In instances where you find yourself without access to your password manager, employ this tool to regenerate your password using a logic of your own choice — something easy to remember.